List of Mayday episodes: Season 6 (2007–08) Special

 Season 6 of Mayday is the first Science of Disaster season, consisting of three episodes.
-With the exception of BOAC Flight 781, all the incidents described in these episodes are summarised versions taken from their respective full episodes from the previous five seasons.
+With the exceptions of BOAC Flight 781 and South African Airways Flight 201, all the incidents described in these episodes are summarised versions taken from their respective full episodes from the previous five seasons.

 Season 7 (2009)

 Season 8 (2009) Special

 Season 8 of Mayday is the second Science of Disaster season, consisting of two episodes.